martin-bednar/haskell-admin/README.md

 _Remote Management Suite for Haskell Applications_

+__This project is in an early stage of development.
+Expect things to break, and don't be suprised by the lack of documentation.__

 ## Basic information

 Haskell Admin allows you to easily manage a running Haskell application from a different machine.
 It consists of